Alex7Li/TransPOS/README.md

 #### mapper_model.py
 This is where the architecture model described in the paper is stored.

+#### training.py
+This file can be used to run an experiment where at each iteration, a model is trained on a particular dataset then evaluated on all datasets.
+The experiment will run all possible combinations (i.e. iterate through all models, and for each model, iterate through the datasets and train the model on each one) and save the results to a pickle file that can be used for visualization.

 #### train_baselines.py
 Training for a baseline model.
 For the paper we actually just used train_mapper_model with x_dropout=0.0, but this gives similar results.